dlustre/babel-plugin-thy-script/README.md

 ## Contributing

-Bring forth PRs if you thou hath good additions.
+I ask thee to bring forth PRs ✍️

 If you want to contribute, but you don't know where to start, that's great!
 Watch this YouTube video to learn more about Babel plugins: <https://www.youtube.com/watch?v=aK6n0pYcOe8>